Careless Driving Tickets

 - Or in case a driver also gets convicted of reckless driving, insurance companies may decide to cancel the driver’s insurance policy and simply refuse to insure then upon the next renewal.

-Important: any provincial offences ticket resulting in conviction under highway traffic act remains on your driving history forever.
-Which means that having a prior record of careless driving can seriously impede your ability to apply for government jobs with police, military or other positions requiring clean driving record.
+Important: any provincial offences ticket resulting in a conviction under the Highway Traffic Act remains on your driving history forever.
+This means that you may not get some government jobs requiring clean driving history when having a prior record of careless driving.

 How to Fight Careless Driving Charge in Ontario

-- Every case is unique.
-Therefore, fighting careless driving ticket can’t be won based on same or similar defence your friend’s reckless driving lawyer used in the past to help them beat their charges.
+- Each case is unique.
+Therefore, fighting careless driving ticket can’t be won based on same or similar defence your friend’s reckless driving lawyer used some time ago to help them beat their charges.

-- Careless driving tickets must be filed with the court within 15 days, to request a meeting with a prosecutor or trial date depending on specific court location.
+- Careless driving Ontario tickets need to be submitted to the court within 15 days, to request an early resolution meeting with a prosecutor or date of trial.

-- Careless driving charge can be much more complex matter than a regular speeding offence and courts do not treat them as lightly as minor offences.
-We strongly advise that you consult with a careless driving lawyer about your defence strategy or help you negotiate the best possible deal with the court without sabotaging your chances because you only get ONE opportunity to defend your rights.
+- Careless driving charge can’t be treated by the court as a regular speeding offence or as minor offences.
+Thus, it is highly recommended to consult with a careless driving lawyer regarding your defence strategy.
+Traffic tickets paralegals know how to negotiate the best solution with the court without decreasing your chances.
+Remember, there is only ONE possibility to advocate your rights.

-- Prior to your early meeting with a prosecutor you should request or obtain police officer’s evidence that will be used in court to prove your guilt in committing a careless driving offence in front of the justice of the peace.
+- Before an early resolution meeting with a prosecutor, you should familiarize yourself with the police officer’s evidence that the court will use as proof of your guilty in perpetrating a careless driving offence in front of the justice of the peace.

 Now, we’ll outline the actual steps associated with fighting any careless driving charge.